pizzaolive/ant_upload_checker/README.md

 * Films with alternate titles (Film X AKA Film Y) will not be found on ANT
 * Film titles that should contain symbols like "/" or ":" but don't in their file names aren't found on ANT

 ## Prerequisites
-* You must have Python installed: https://www.python.org/downloads/windows/
+* You must have Python v 3.8 or later installed: https://www.python.org/downloads/windows/
 * You must be a member of ANT
     * Please do not message me for an invite, or open issues requesting one, these will be ignored.
 ANT Staff is aware of and monitors this repo